FirmwGuy/CEP/docs/L0_KERNEL/topics/HEARTBEAT-AND-ENZYMES.md

   - If no `target_path` is present, resolve candidates directly from the signal index (broadcast).
 - Matching policy for descriptors remains deterministic: prefer higher specificity, then descriptor name, then registration order.
 - Ordering
-  - Inbox order is by insertion.
+- Impulse ledger order is by insertion.
   - Resolved enzymes run through Kahn’s algorithm to honour `before`/`after` constraints.
 When several enzymes are simultaneously ready, the dispatcher keeps the priority tuple: dual-path matches (target + signal) ahead of single-path, higher combined specificity, descriptor name, then registration order.
   - Each descriptor runs at most once per `(signal_path, target_path, beat)` pair.

 ### Heartbeat Cycle
 1) Begin beat N: create/ensure `rt/beat/<N>/*` structures.
-2) Resolve agenda: for each inbox item, find all matching enzymes via the registry, order them deterministically, and enqueue them in `rt/beat/<N>/agenda`.
+2) Resolve agenda: for each impulse ledger entry, find all matching enzymes via the registry, order them deterministically, and enqueue them in `rt/beat/<N>/agenda`.
 The dispatcher memoises the resolved descriptor list for each unique `(signal_path, target_path)` pair during the beat so later duplicates reuse the cached ordering instead of repeating the registry scan.
 3) Execute agenda: call each enzyme with `(signal_path, target_path)`.
-4) Staging: enzymes write outputs and side effects to `rt/beat/<N>/stage` and may emit new signals destined for `rt/beat/<N+1>/inbox`.
+4) Staging: enzymes write outputs and side effects to `rt/beat/<N>/stage` and may emit new signals destined for `rt/beat/<N+1>/impulses`.
 5) Commit boundary (N → N+1): staged outputs become visible; newly emitted signals are now eligible for processing in the next beat.

 ### Emitting New Work
-- Within an enzyme body, call `cep_heartbeat_enqueue_signal(CEP_BEAT_INVALID, signal, target)`; the runtime targets the next beat, records the textual entry under `rt/beat/<N+1>/inbox`, and queues the impulse in memory.
+- Within an enzyme body, call `cep_heartbeat_enqueue_signal(CEP_BEAT_INVALID, signal, target)`; the runtime targets the next beat, records the textual entry under `rt/beat/<N+1>/impulses`, and queues the impulse in memory.
 Large payloads should be written to a content store (e.g., under `cas/…`) and referenced by hash in staged outputs or journals.

 ### Error Handling and Idempotency
 - Return values: enzymes return a status code (e.g., 0 = success; negative for retryable or permanent failures).